lebedevsergey/BitbucketMercurialMigration/README.md

 # Bitbucket Mercurial to Git migration kit #

 ### What is it? ###
-As you perhaps know, Bitbucket withdraws Mercurial repositories support and pretty soon will remove all Mercurial repositories.
+Bitbucket withdraws Mercurial repositories support and pretty soon will remove Mercurial repositories completely.
 In order to still  use Bitbucket service those of you who had been using Mercurial repositories have to convert them to Git.
-So I wrote a couple of Bash scripts that help to do that.
+Here is a couple of Bash and PHP scripts that helps to migrate Bitbucket Mercurial repositories to Git.

 ### Prerequisites ###
 * [hggit](https://hg-git.github.io/) `Mercurial` plugin must be installed and set up